-You can also switch to the development version.
-This version is also open source, and is much more featured than the stable version.
-However, it is developed in parallel with my research projects following the needs of the moment and is therefore well less settled, less tested and less stable.
+The development version is developed in parallel with my research projects following the needs of the moment, and is therefore well less settled, tested and stable.

 Some external code has been directly included into ktk’s source code.
 Here are the credits for these nice people.